Stock exchange: History

 The beginnings of lending were in Italy in the late Middle Ages.
 In the 14th century, Venetian lenders would carry slates with information on the various issues for sale and meet with clients, much like a broker does today.
 Venetian merchants introduced the principle of exchanging debts between moneylenders; a lender looking to unload a high-risk, high-interest loan might exchange it for a different loan with another lender.
 These lenders also bought government debt issues.
 As the natural evolution of their business continued, the lenders began to sell debt issues to the first individual investors.
 The Venetians were the leaders in the field and the first to start trading securities from other governments, yet did not embark on private trade with India.
 Nor did the Italians connect on land with the Chinese Silk Road.
-Along the potential overland trade route, Holy Roman Emperor Frederick II repulsed advances by Mongol Batu Kahn (Golden Horde) in 1241.
+Along the potential overland trade route, Holy Roman Emperor Frederick II repulsed advances by Mongol Batu Khan (Golden Horde) in 1241.
 There is little consensus among scholars as to when corporate stock was first traded.
 Some view the key event as the Dutch East India Company's founding in 1602, while others point to much earlier developments (Bruges, Antwerp in 1531 and in Lyon in 1548).
 The first book in history of securities exchange, the Confusion of Confusions, was written by the Dutch-Jewish trader Joseph de la Vega and the Amsterdam Stock Exchange is often considered the oldest "modern" securities market in the world.
 On the other hand, economist Ulrike Malmendier of the University of California at Berkeley argues that a share market existed as far back as ancient Rome, that derives from Etruscan "Argentari".
 In the Roman Republic, which existed for centuries before the Empire was founded, there were societates publicanorum, organizations of contractors or leaseholders who performed temple-building and other services for the government.
 One such service was the feeding of geese on the Capitoline Hill as a reward to the birds after their honking warned of a Gallic invasion in 390 B.C.
 Participants in such organizations had partes or shares, a concept mentioned various times by the statesman and orator Cicero.
 In one speech, Cicero mentions "shares that had a very high price at the time".
 Such evidence, in Malmendier's view, suggests the instruments were tradable, with fluctuating values based on an organization's success.
 The societas declined into obscurity in the time of the emperors, as most of their services were taken over by direct agents of the state.

 Tradable bonds as a commonly used type of security were a more recent innovation, spearheaded by the Italian city-states of the late medieval and early Renaissance periods.